 Enjoy ice skating on an outdoor rink located in the beautiful landscaped gardens of the Chattanooga Choo Choo.
 This is a special feature that visits Chattanooga each winter during the holiday season (mid November-mid January).
-When you are done, head across the street to the Hot Chocolatier for delicious hot chocolate and yummy treats.
-Enjoy taking a stroll through the quaint Southside area.
+When you are done, head across the street to the Hot Chocolatier for delicious hot chocolate and yummy treats or enjoy a stroll through the quaint Southside area.

 2. Take a Ridge Hike

 There are many ridge hikes atop the mountains of Chattanooga to help keep hikers warm on a sunny winter day.
 Some of the favorites include: Lookout Mountain (Lula Lake Land Trust or a hike from Covenant College to Sunset Rock), Signal Mountain (leaving from the Signal Point parking area going towards Edward’s Point and points beyond), Raccoon Mountain, North Chickamauga, and Stringers Ridge.
-Lula Lake Land Trust is only open on the first and last weekends of each month from 9am to 5pm.
-Stringer’s Ridge is a nice option on a sunny and cloudy cold day since hikers can get a nice hike in and then hop into one of the great local shops, coffee houses, and restaurants that are located within a short walking distance from the trailhead to warm up.
+Lula Lake Land Trust is only open on the first and last weekend of each month, so be sure to plan ahead.
+Stringer’s Ridge is another great option since hikers can get a nice hike in and then hop into one of the great local shops, coffee houses, and restaurants that are located just a short distance away on the Northshore.